rikusarlin/simpleweb/README.md

 - For both tables, the time increases as we table size increases
 - There wide variability in insert times (possibly caused by test setup)

 So we can say, that writing to and reading from UUIDv7 table is slightly faster, but not dramatically so.

+We may need to add further rows to tables to see bigger differences.

 ## Conclusions, Java 21 servers capabilities
 Java 21 is much better suited to server stuff than previous versions - Virtual Threads are a boon to server development.